-What’s the real track record of the company that you’re doing business?
-The reality is that if the company is not a bank or a financial institution, there’s a possibility they will not be security or privacy minded.
-Therefore, you a decision to make if you wish to do business with a company that may at the very least have an internal leak that grants access to your personal information to individuals who can cause you physical or financial harm.
-Here’s simple example of a CSR getting in trouble for fraud, it’s very real.
+What’s the accurate track record of the company you’re doing business with?
+The reality is that if the company is not a bank or a financial institution, there’s a possibility it will not be security or privacy-minded.
+Therefore, you have a decision to make if you wish to do business with a company that may, at the very least, have an internal leak that grants access to your personal information to individuals who can cause you physical or financial harm.
+Here’s a simple example of a CSR getting in trouble for fraud; it’s genuine.

 What can you do to protect yourself from CSRs or individuals who have malicious intent?

 - For your online protection, be sure to use a VPN service to guard your actual location.

 Go deep – find out if your company’s data has been leaked.
 Even if you don’t find a new media article, it’s still possible that a company may still have its security and personnel compromised.